Feel overwhelmed? Try these simple weekly tasks to keep your home under control.

 - Mopping all the floors

 - Doing one hour of “spring” cleaning.
-I follow my plan from How to create a spring cleaning checklist that works year-round, and do as much as I can in the time that I have.
+(I follow my spring cleaning plan and do as much as I can in the time that I have).

-My husband and I split these chores, and it takes three hours max to get them done.
+My husband and I split these chores, and including the spring cleaning, it takes three hours max to get them done.

 2. Washing catch up

-This category is a lot more mental than physical, and involves both catching up on things and also forward planning.
+This category is a lot more mental than physical, and involves catching up, forward planning and educating yourself.

 2. Pay bills